mathjkim/coffee-crew/README.md

 <img src="image/pricemap.png"/>
  </p>

  United States and Germany imports almost half of the coffee beans out of the total imports.
+Jamaican farmers are consistently the highest (or nearly highest) paid, with only Bolivian farmers surpassing them in recent years.
+However, farmers from top producers like Brazil (and more recently, Viet Nam), are paid significantly less, on par with the vast majority of other producers.

 #### Production trend by time.
 <p align="center">
 <img src="image/production.png"/>